Command Line Interface

 YepCode CLI

-command to test locally your code, and finally the push
+to test your code locally, and push

-will allow you to upload the changes to the YepCode cloud.
+to upload changes to YepCode Cloud.

 Installation

-npm install --location=global @yepcode/cli
+npm install -g @yepcode/cli

 Usage